kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 ---

 - Assignment #2
-Write a function that takes a new object as input which has name , age  and gender and greets the user with their gender (Hi Mr/Mrs/Others harkirat, your age is 21)
+Write a function that takes a new object as input which has name , age  and gender and greets the user with their gender (Hi Mr/Mrs/Others Doraemon, your age is 21)

 ---